 Most People Have No Idea Arizona Has A Lost National Park… And It’s Stunning

 Papago Park is well-known for its unique red sandstone buttes, its hiking opportunities, and its proximity to three major cities in the Phoenix-metropolitan area.
 But did you also know that its 1,200 acres were once known as Papago-Saguaro National Monument?
-Yes, national monument.
-Most people today don’t realize that key word was removed from the park’s name back in 1930 or that it was the first of many national parks and monuments to lose their national status for a multitude of reasons.
-So, let’s take a look at why this area received then lost its national status once upon a time; it’s a lost national park in Arizona with a fascinating past.
+Yes, a national monument!
+Most people today don’t realize that keyword was removed from the park’s name back in 1930, or that it was the first of many national parks and monuments to lose their national status for a multitude of reasons.
+So, let’s take a look at why this area lost its national status once upon a time; it’s a lost national park in Arizona with a fascinating past.